IgniteUI/igniteui-docfx/en/components/combo.md

 ## Angular ComboBox Example

 In this Angular ComboBox example, you can see how users can filter items and perform selection with the provided data.
-In addition, the ComboBox expose keyboard navigation and custom styling capabilities.
+In addition, the ComboBox exposes keyboard navigation and custom styling capabilities.

 <div class="divider--half"></div>